robdrimmie/imtg/docs/math.md

+# Math

 This is not a great doc or anything but I keep coming across the same two basic math problems and forgetting how to do them.

+## Terminology

+Score: 0.0 - 2.0+ type value.
+0 is bad, 2 is good more than 2 is great. < 0 is impossible

+TBD: something to call attribute values.
+It might be "values".
+0 - 100, whole numbers.
+Attributes, d100 rolls, etc.

+## Notes

 So in one circumstance I am trying to get a modifier that makes something more likely to happen the more it increases.. those words don't make sense and thus my problems here.